Deepanshu4712/Markdown/sf_agents/lsof/documentation.md

 - Summary stats documents are present with document Type “lsofSummary”.
 Summary stats are displayed under “Summary” pane on LSOF dashboard.
 - Complete stats documents are with document Type “lsofStats”. *Open Files* pane shows the number of files opened by each process.
 This can be filtered based on the file type using the *sort by* dropdown.
 Likewise, *Process Details*  pane show stats per process.

+For help with plugins, please reach out to support@snappyflow.io.